Melania Trump bronze replaces wooden statue damaged by arsonists

 Sevnica is a sleepy town of 5,000 that has profited from its most famous daughter, placing itself firmly on the tourist trail and selling a range of Melania-themed products including honey, chocolate and cake.

-Top image: The charred statue of Melania Trump that was replaced by the new bronze one in her hometown Sevenica
+Top image: The charred wooden statue of Melania Trump in her hometown Sevenica, Slovenia, which was replaced with the bronze one